SIDDHARTH-PADIGAR/waitgroups-API-fetcher/README.md

 ## Use Case: Coordinating Multiple Concurrent Web Fetches

 You're scraping or pinging multiple endpoints, and you want to do it fast.
-You don’t want to fetch each URL one by one — instead, you fire off all requests concurrently and wait until **all of them finish**, before moving on.
+You don’t want to fetch each URL one by one, instead, you fire off all requests concurrently and wait until **all of them finish**, before moving on.

 ---